Timestamping and Synchronization

 Which metadata dictionary (MISB or SMPTE) has precedence?

-MISB Standard 0807 has precedence over SMPTE RP 210.
+MISB ST 0807 has precedence over SMPTE RP 210.

-All KLV Keys are 16 bytes long.
-All SMPTE keys (including the DoD private keys in Standard 0807) begin with the 4-byte sequence 06 0E 2B 34 (in hexadecimal).
-Keys from MISB Standard 0807 have the ninth byte set to 0E and the tenth byte set to 01, 02, or 03.
-A MISB key will, therefore, have the form 06 0E 2B 34 xx xx xx xx 0E [01, 02, or 03] xx xx xx xx xx xx.
+therefore, have the form 06 0E 2B 34 xx xx xx xx 0E [01, 02, or 03] xx xx xx xx xx xx.
 As a general rule, older MISB documents have SMPTE RP 210 keys,

 If I need new keys registered, should I go to SMPTE or the MISB?